MRamadhanKesaPI/Social-Buzz...Social-Media-Content-Analytics/README.md

 4. **Posting Trends**,
 identification of the peak month for content posting to uncover seasonal trends and opportunities for growth.

+## Project Assets
+To make the analysis and insights easy to explore, the following resources are available:

+- The data preparation in Microsoft Excel can be found [here](https://mramadhankesapi.github.io/Supporting-SQL-Queries-for-Retail-Analytics-and-Optimization_Maven-Market-Case-Study/)

+- The DAX measures for exploratory data analysis (EDA) process, along with the corresponding analysis questions can be found [here](https://mramadhankesapi.github.io/Supporting-DAX-Measures-for-Retail-Analytics-and-Optimization_Maven-Market-Case-Study/)

+- The Power BI dashboard in pdf format can be downloaded here: [Maven Market Dashboard.pdf](https://github.com/user-attachments/files/18228058/Maven.Market.Dashboard.pdf)

 #### Top 5 Popular Categories:
 - Animals (74,965 posts): The most popular category with a high engagement rate.